Welcome to the website of the Nottinghamshire Birdwatchers.

 Latest News & Information

-More information on this Conservation Evening on the Indoor Events section of the News Page
+More details on both these events on the Indoor Events section of the News Page

 The Idle Washlands have been attracting some very good birds this year, including a Great White Egret on Newington Flash on the 1st and 2nd September.
 This site was reported as been in Nott's, but in fact it’s just over the border in South Yorkshire.
 The confusion comes from Notts and local birders using the same name for two different areas, one in Notts and the other in S Yorks.